 That’s a lot of Styrofoam, and unfortunately, there is a misguided and ongoing belief that Styrofoam cannot be recycled.

-I want to clear up the confusion around styrofoam recycling once and for all.
-It is not only false that styrofoam can’t be recycled, it creates a dangerous narrative that robs styrofoam recycling centers of their much-needed polystyrene recycling raw materials, instead placing these materials into landfills where they can take many years to decompose.
+It is not only false that styrofoam can’t be recycled, but it also creates a dangerous narrative that robs Styrofoam recycling centers of their much-needed polystyrene recycling raw materials, instead of placing these materials into landfills where they can take many years to decompose.

-Something I should address right away is that the word styrofoam is a trademarked brand name for expanded polystyrene (EPS) that is owned by the Dow Chemical Company.
+The word Styrofoam is a trademarked brand name for expanded polystyrene (EPS) that is owned by the Dow Chemical Company.
 It is commonly used to refer to all foamed polystyrene products.
-While it would be more technically accurate to call it polystyrene recycling (or polystyrene foam recycling), as styrofoam has become such a well-recognized term, and for the sake of consistency, in this article I’ll refer to all forms of polystyrene recycling as styrofoam recycling.
+While it would be more technically accurate to call it polystyrene recycling (or polystyrene foam recycling), as Styrofoam has become such a well-recognized term in this article I’ll refer to all forms of polystyrene recycling as Styrofoam recycling.
 (Polystyrene foam is number six on the resin identification code, while there are other types such as polyethylene, polypropylene, and polyurethane foam.
-Here’s my guide to understanding plastic recycling codes.)
+Take a look at this guide to understanding plastic recycling codes.)

 Styrofoam Recycling 101